 About

-He won The Eric Gregory Award in 2022 for 'Break the Nose of Every Beautiful Thing', which is available to order from Doomsday Press.
+He won the Society of Authors' Eric Gregory Award for 'Break the Nose of Every Beautiful Thing', which can be ordered from Doomsday Press and the Poetry Book Society.

-He is keen to use poetry and prose for science communication.
-Jack recently wrote The Poetry Society's educational resource 'We Are Cellular', which uses his poetry to explore cell biology and metaphor.
+Jack is keen to use poetry and prose for science communication.
+The Poetry Society's educational resource 'We Are Cellular' uses his poetry to explore cell biology and metaphor.

-Jack has also delivered workshops and other poetic projects for the BBC, V&A Museum, Queercircle, and Oxford City Council, amongst others.
+Jack has developed and delivered workshops and other poetic projects for the Science Museum, Imperial College London, BBC, V&A, Czech Centre London, and Oxford City Council, amongst others.

 He is always open for creative collaborations, having previously worked with classical musicians, graphic designers, and other poets.